jaak-peterson/autoware_mini_practice/practice_5/README.md

 1. Create the node file `nodes/detection/lidar_cluster/points_clusterer.py` and create the typical class-based structure (you can use other existing nodes as examples)
 2. Create a subscriber and the callbck to get the points
    - subscriber code: `rospy.Subscriber('points_filtered', PointCloud2, self.points_callback, queue_size=1, buff_size=2**24, tcp_nodelay=True)`, explanations:
-      - `queue_size=1` - queues are processed in FIFO (First In First Out) principle.
-So, by setting it to `1` we guarantee that there is always a latest message available and the messages are not queuing up.
+      - `queue_size=1` - queues are processed in the FIFO (First In First Out) principle.
+So, by setting it to `1`, we guarantee that there is always the latest message available and the messages are not queuing up.
 More about it [here](https://wiki.ros.org/rospy/Overview/Publishers%20and%20Subscribers#Publishing_to_a_topic).
       - `buff_size=2**24` - increases the buffer size to ensure that the full message could be read at once
    - Message type `PointCloud2` should come from [`sensor_msgs`](https://docs.ros.org/en/melodic/api/sensor_msgs/html/msg/PointCloud2.html)
    - create the callback